 If you are an experienced developer, taking your first steps in Scala and wanting to get up to speed quickly, then this is the course for you.

-To benefit from this course you should have one or two years’ experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language, and a good general understanding of object-oriented or functional programming language concepts.
+To benefit from this course you should have at least one or two years’ experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language.

 Develop a conceptual framework by which we can judge good Scala.
 Use equational reasoning to understand how to read and write simple, testable, scalable programs.